hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Secure IPS (Firepower Next-Gen IPS / NGIPS)
     - FirePOWER Threat Defense for ISR
     - Malware Defense (AMP)
-  - typical deployment - multiple traffic-sensing managed devices installed on network segments monitor traffic for analysis and report to a manager:
+  - typical deployment
+    - multiple traffic-sensing managed devices installed
+    - monitor traffic for analysis and report to a manager:
       - Firepower Management Center
       - Firepower Device Manager
       - Adaptive Security Device Manager (ASDM)
   - network discovery & identity policies:
     - logging discovery and identity data allows you to take advantage of many features in the Firepower System
     - collect host, application, and user data for traffic on your network